Rustic style laundry room makeover

 As you can see I lowered the white shelf which just about covers the plumbing and turn-off valve.
 The handmade laundry sign covers the top part of each one.
 Much better solution than the fabric covers, don't you think?

 I just love it when you are struck with a good idea.
-This mysterious vintage garage sale find has been moved around several house as well as different locations.
+This mysterious vintage garage sale find has been moved around several houses as well as different locations.
 Always it has played the decor role.
 When I saw it resting on the floor (you should see my craft room right now--yikes!), I knew it was going to serve a completely new purpose.

 It's perfect for Hubby's work pants to hang until the next morning.